Community Led Local Development

 CLLD 2023-24

-The Scottish Government committed £11.6 million of funding for financial year 2023-24 to support CLLD across rural and island Scotland, which includes a first tranche of statutory funding (£6.7m) ringfenced for resource use by the CLLD Local Action Groups (LAG) network.
+The Scottish Government committed £11.6 million of funding for financial year 2023-24 to support CLLD across rural and island Scotland, which includes a first tranche of statutory funding (£6.7m) ringfenced for resource use by the CLLD Local Action Group (LAG) network.

 A top up of £2.9m capital for use by LAGs has been allocated, bringing the total amount of funding directed to the LAGs to £9.6m.
 A breakdown of allocations per LAG can be found here